devkiraa/makeTicket/README.md

-# GrabMyPass Monorepo
+# MakeTicket Monorepo

-This repository contains both the backend and frontend for the GrabMyPass application.
+This repository contains both the backend and frontend for the MakeTicket application.

 ## Structure